 Perhaps the most important step in the entire PPP loan process is applying for loan forgiveness.
 In order to receive loan forgiveness on the PPP loan, you must spend it on approved expenses and apply for forgiveness within 10 months of the last day of your covered period.

+If the above doesn’t apply to you, contact your PPP lender and complete the correct application form.
 Fill out your application and gather any necessary documentation to verify how your PPP funds were spent.
 This might include bank statements, invoices, lease agreements, receipts, or cancelled checks.

 You may also like:

 - Here’s how to get your PPP loan forgiven